pactera-cart-daisukefujisawa/build-blockchain-insurance-app/README.md

 ![Reapir Shop](images/Picture19.png)

-The Biker can see in his “claim self-service” tab that the claim has been resolved and the bike was repaired by the shop.
+The Insurancer can see in his “claim self-service” tab that the claim has been resolved and the insurance was repaired by the shop.

 ![Claim Status](images/Picture20.png)